wesbos/React-For-Beginners-Starter-Files/readme.md

 Running npm commands with `sudo` may cause security issues.
 Node and npm works well without super user privileges.
 Fortunately there is a very easy fix.
 Please follow the steps on [this article by Pawel Grzybek](http://studiorgb.uk/fix-priviliges-and-never-again-use-sudo-with-npm/).
 Enjoy using npm without 'sudo' now.

-#### :question: The watching isn't working!
+#### :question: The watching isn't working or stops after 2-3 saves

 This is a known problem with watchify / watching files.
-It happens mostly on Ubuntu, but can happen on some macs as well.
+It happens mostly on Ubuntu, but can happen on osx and windows as well.
 You can switch to polling for an easy fix.

 Open your `gulpfile.js` and change `watchify(browserify(props))` to `watchify(browserify(props), { poll: true })` .